magento/devdocs/guides/v2.0/cloud/access-acct/fastly.md

 		git add -A; git commit -m "Install Fastly"; git push origin <branch name>

+{% endcollapsible %}

 ### Enable Fastly using the Magento Admin {#cloud-fastly-admin}
+{% collapsible To enable Fastly using the Magento Admin: %}

 After downloading Fastly, you must enable Magento to use it using the Magento Admin.

-To enable Fastly:

 1. Log in to the Magento Admin as an administrator.
 2. Click **Stores** > **Configuration** > **Advanced** > **System** as the following figure shows: